VenKamikaze/BitRiot/README.md

 Things that I'd like to do, but likely won't ever find time for (in order of personal interest).
 Note if the top two items are completed I'll remove the 'Beta' tag from the game title:

-* ~~Create a basic menu selection screen on startup to configure game parameters~~ (partly done, can be improved further)
-    * ~~When all human players have been eliminated, wait for a few moments then re-display the main menu~~ (partly done)
-    * ~~Hitting escape in menu should quit game~~
-    * ~~Change menu font~~
-    * Add variable to toggle hot joining and taking over existing AI players
+* Create a player select menu before starting a game and remove 'Human Players' option in Game Options.
 * Allow toggle of map height/width in menu options
-* ~~Allow players to restart the game~~ (done!)
-* ~~Fix up the input code~~ (done!)
-* ~~Port this to SDL2~~ (done! work may or may not continue to switch a lot of surfaces into textures)
+* Scaling and fullscreen options (mostly done - fullscreen parameter '-f' available - (should be added to Game Options), resizing window works fine).
 * Cleanups (code formatting and style, also some collections always grow e.g. in the input code)
-* Scaling / resolution options (Partly done - fullscreen option '-f' available, and resizing window works).
 * Write up some notes to explain the porting process to SDL2, as a quick 'n' dirty tutorial for others thinking of doing this for other games.
-* ~~Controller input~~ (done!)
 * Network play (this will probably never get done)

-Please note: If you'd found the original BitRiot release anywhere, you might notice the artwork in this one was different.
-This was only done out of safety incase there were any concerns over the artwork included in the original release.

 # Build